There are two popular home and garage insulation types: batt insulation and blown insulation.

 - Roof materials (plywood, sheathing, metal, shingles, or tiles)

-Most importantly, are you using the correct product to meet a specific set of building circumstances?
+Most importantly, are you using the correct product to meet specific building circumstances?

 We’re always going to focus on the R-value.
 It’s an easy way to communicate how well insulation should work.